Happy Autumn! Are you ready for crisp air and cooler weather? I sure am! I love fall and the beautiful change of weather during this time of year.

 Homemade Scones and Donuts

 With the recent purchase of a deep fryer, I want to make homemade deliciousness in the form of donuts and scones.
-Hello sugary glaze and honey butter!
+Hello, sugary glaze and honey butter!

 Every year, we as a family attend Snowbird’s Oktoberfest.
 We enjoy walking through the vendor booths, eating brats and sauerkraut, and riding the scenic tramway.

 I absolutely love pies and want to learn how to make them!
-The thought of buttery homemade crust and warm pie-filling just makes my mouth water.
+The thought of buttery homemade crust and warm pie filling just makes my mouth water.
 Around the time of Thanksgiving, we as an extended family will have a pie night to enjoy each other’s warm company and pies.

 Pumpkin Picking and Carving

 While attending your local fall festival, pick out pumpkins or go to the local grocery store or garden center.
 Extra points for growing them yourself!
 Decorate your front porch with whole ones and close to Halloween, your carved jack-o-lantern masterpieces.
-A fun post pumpkin carving food is roasted seasoned pumpkin seeds.
+A fun post-pumpkin carving food is roasted seasoned pumpkin seeds.
 Have you ever tried them?
 So good!

 Go hunting and/or fishing and harvest your own meat!

 Every October, my husband participates in the deer hunt.
 Even bigger than Christmas, it’s my husband’s favorite holiday.
 The hunting crew travels via horseback.
-I’ve enjoyed going on the horse-ride and helping my husband spot deer.
+I’ve enjoyed going on the horse ride and helping my husband spot deer.
 More than anything, I just enjoy being in the company of my horses and husband.
 I appreciate the naturally-sourced meat and outdoor recreation hunting provides.

-Starting November, my husband will also hunt elk.
+Starting in November, my husband will also hunt elk.
 I’m excited to continue to learn how to better prepare and serve game meat meals.